IlyaAI/docs/docs/getting-started/quick-starts/install-a-trial-version-of-octopus-deploy.md

 description: How to install a trial version of Octopus Deploy.
 ---

-This section walks you through setting up your trial version of Octopus Deploy on Windows 10.
+This section walks you through setting up your trial version of Octopus Deploy on Windows Server 2016.
 In this quick-start, we will install:

 * Octopus Deploy Server
 * SQL Server Database